 I hitched M.T., whom I knew from all these young technicians' competitions and amateur moviemakers' festivals, but too late I realized that they'd be visiting an aunt halfway to Novi.
 Sat with them for a while (interesting, the Slovaks), then caught a bus.

 This was the end of my moviemaking career.
-I'll attempt it once more, but halfheartedly, because I already realized that mathematics is much crazier than this, and to make something there you don't have to drink wrong drinks in wrong places with wrong people just because they can get you money to make your movie.
+I'll attempt it once more, but halfheartedly, because by then I'd already realize that mathematics is much crazier than this, and to make something in it you don't have to drink wrong drinks in wrong places with wrong people just because they can get you money to make your movie.
 Which then turns out all wrong, not how you wanted it.

 These days the Dom was extinguished, literally, after the big fire.
 And instead of one decent reconstruction, it was a venerable building, about 80 years old, they tore it down and started building a new one.
 Sleš moved his show to the amphitheatre of the museum for the rest of the summer.
 The bartender was the same guy as before.
 She appeared with miniwave, all curly, and he just said "I'll tell that [girl of] yours that I saw you with another chick".
 He didn't recognize her or made a joke, who'd know.